nvimpel/chipwhisperer/docs/source/colophon.md

   blockquote
-* in "pure" Sphinx, extra whitespace at the start of a line renders well (there was lots of this in pre-Jupyter Book versions of this site), but with Jupyter Book this creates a box
+* in "pure" Sphinx, extra whitespace at the start of a line renders well (there was lots of this in pre-Jupyter Book versions of this site), but with Jupyter Book this creates an ugly box

 ### Dead Links